 The Bonds shall be issued only in fully registered form without coupons and shall be dated the date of issuance.
-Each Bond shall bear interest from the interest payment date to which interest has been paid or as of the date on which it is authenticated prior to the first date on which interest is to be paid, which interest shall be payable on June 1 and December 1 of each year, commencing December 1, 2012 (each, an "Interest Payment Date"), computed on the basis of a 360-day year consisting of twelve 30-day months.
-The Bonds shall mature on December 1, 2042 and shall bear interest at the rate of 5.00% per annum.
-The Bonds shall be issued in denominations of \$5,000 or any integral multiple thereof (the "Authorized Denominations").
-Interest on each Bond will be payable on each Interest Payment Date to the person in whose name the Bond is registered at the close of business on the fifteenth day of the calendar month next preceding each Interest Payment Date.
+Each Bond shall bear interest from the interest payment date to which interest has been paid as of the date on which it is authenticated or if it is authenticated prior to the first date on which interest is to be paid from its dated date, which interest shall be payable on June 1 and December 1 of each year, commencing June 1, 2013 (each, an "Interest Payment Date"), computed on the basis of a 360-day year consisting of twelve 30-day months.
+The Bonds shall mature on December 1 of each of the years and in the principal amounts and shall bear interest at the respective rates shown on the inside cover page hereof.
+The Bonds shall be issued in denominations of \$5,000 or any integral multiple thereof (the "Authorized Denominations"), but no single Bond shall represent principal maturing on more than one date.
+Interest on each Bond will be payable on each Interest Payment Date to the person in whose name the Bond is registered on the fifteenth day of the calendar month next preceding each Interest Payment Date (the "Record Date").
 See APPENDIX C - "SUMMARY OF CERTAIN PROVISIONS OF THE INDENTURE."